Galbi (song): Remixes

 Following the pop chart success of "Im Nin'Alu (Played in Full Remix)" in the summer of 1988, again remixed and re-produced by Izhar Ashdot, also with the assistance of British engineer Bob Kraushaar, "Galbi" was remixed a second time by Ashdot in the autumn of that year, then with an arrangement similar to the million-selling hit single.
 The "88' Remix" of "Galbi" which also included re-recorded vocals partly in English was first available on the Shaday album and subsequently issued as the follow-up single to "Im Nin'Alu (Played in Full)" in the UK, Continental Europe, Scandinavia, the U.S. and Japan.
 For the 1988 7" single release, Ashdot mixed two vocal 7" mixes, one with the original Yemeni vocals and the other the re-recorded Yemeni/English version.
 For the 1988 12"/CD single, he created the extended "Sehoog Mix" (later appearing as a bonus track on Sire Records' CD re-release of the Shaday album), a second 12" mix called "88 Maxi Mix" (only commercially released in France), as well as an alternate 12" instrumental.

 Sire Records, the U.S. licensee of the Shaday album, then in turn commissioned further remixes from American and British producers such as Pascal Gabriel in late 1988 which found their way on to the U.S. 12" singles (which also included the Israeli "Played Out" remixes, by then already four years old, and "The Dutch Remix") as well as to 'various artists' dance albums and sampler compilations like Just Say Yo in the Just Say Yes series.
 Further remixes have followed all throughout the 1990s and 2000s - both on official albums, white label 12" singles, DJ compilations by Razormaid, Disconet, Hot Tracks, Ultimix and DMC as well as bootleg remix compilations.

 The latest official remix of "Galbi" was included on the 2008 album Forever Ofra Haza - Her Greatest Songs Remixed, then remixed and re-produced by German production team Ferris Bueller and Kai Panschow, issued on the Edel Records label.

+Critical reception

+Danny Kelly from NME wrote, "...and this follow-up [to "Im Nin'Alu"] is no disappointment.
+The reason it is no disappointment is that it's the same damn tune with a few English words augmenting all the usual patented Haza wailings.
+Even without the comforts of a crate of lager and a shirtful of shish, I still love it."